Jimmy Durrant: Warsaw uprising

-Warsaw is about 910 mi from the UK on the great circle course, but in order to avoid the defences of the Reich a detour would be near to 1100, and a return journey of 2200 mi was out of the question.
+Warsaw was about 910 mi from the UK on the great circle course, but in order to avoid the defences of the Reich a detour would be near to 1100, and a return journey of 2200 mi was out of the question.
 Churchill then ordered that relief be flown to Warsaw from Italy which is a little closer, some 815 mi on the great circle thus requiring a return journey of almost 2000 mi.
 This would have led right over heavily defended points but was the most realistic compromise.

 Major-General Durrant went to see Air Vice Marshal John Slessor and was surprised to be admitted to the presence of Churchill himself in an adjoining office.
 He pointed out to Churchill that an airlift of 1000 mi, most of it over enemy territory, could hold no hope of military success, and that the loss of airmen and aircraft would be tremendous.
 Churchill's reply was brief and to the point:

-And so Durrant and his volunteer aircrews, accepting all the known risks, made 196 trips to Warsaw, which included 11 hours over the Carparthian Mountains, and then flying at rooftop height to drop canisters packed with guns, ammunition and food.
+And so Durrant and his volunteer aircrews, accepting all the known risks, made 196 trips to Warsaw, which included 11 hours over the Carpathian Mountains, and then flying at rooftop height to drop canisters packed with guns, ammunition and food.